-The Farnsworth Fund was formed to stimulate the growth of entrepreneurial companies in Northeast Indiana.
+The Fortitude Fund was formed to stimulate the growth of entrepreneurial companies in Northeast Indiana.
 That starts with you.

 This is what we are looking for.